What are the Basic Principles of Personal Injury?

 The Spectrum of Damages: Seeking Just Compensation

-- Medical Expenses: Compensation for past and future medical bills incurred as a result of the injury.
+- Medical Expenses: Covers both past and future medical bills resulting from the injury.

-- Lost Wages: Reimbursement for income lost due to the injury, encompassing both past and future earnings.
+- Lost Wages: Compensates for lost income, including past earnings and potential future income.

-- Pain and Suffering: Compensation for physical discomfort, emotional distress, and diminishment of life’s enjoyments stemming from the injury.
+- Pain and Suffering: Accounts for physical discomfort, emotional distress, and diminished quality of life caused by the injury.

 Injured?
 Get in Touch With Mutrux Firm Today!